 - CPV (Cost Per View) and CPM (Cost Per Thousand impressions): This bidding strategy is for video ads and charges per view or impression.

-- ECPC (Enhanced Cost Per Click): ECPC is a smart bidding strategy that will automatically adjust your manual bids to increase your conversion chances.
+- ECPC (Enhanced Cost Per Click): ECPC is a smart bidding strategy that will automatically adjust your manual bids to increase your conversion rate chances.

 - Maximize Conversions: This is ideal if you want to automatically get the most conversions for your campaigns without exceeding your budget.
 It takes campaign data history and contextual signals at the time of auctions to set the bid with the biggest chance of success.